-In fiscal year 2017, the Audit Committee was composed of: David M. Mann (Chairperson); Phil Brown; and Saul Shulman.
+In fiscal year 2018, the Audit Committee was composed of: David M. Mann (Chairperson, resigned in May 2018); Bruce Robertson was elected in May 2018 and was elected to be Chairperson replacing David Mann, Phil Brown; Saul Shulman and Malcolm Cockwell (elected May 2018).
 Each member of the committee is considered "independent" and "financially literate" as such terms are defined in NI 52-110.